Comic art by Rafael Bordalo Pinheiro.

 Rafael Bordalo Pinheiro was born in Lisbon, into a large family of distinguished artists.
 He made his theater debut when he was fourteen years old, yet decided to become a graphic artist and published his first album, 'O Calcanhar d'Achilles', in 1870.
 It was a collection of caricatures of literary celebrities.
 In 1884, he started a ceramic factory at Caldas da Rainha, which is still in business today.

-He founded the bi-monthly magazine O Binoculo, and shortly after started A Berlinda.
+Bordalo Pinheiro founded the bi-monthly magazine O Binoculo, and shortly after started A Berlinda.
 Pinheiro also published his work in magazines like El Mundo Comico, A Lanterna Magica, O Antonio Maria and El Bazar.
 Influenced by Wilhelm Busch, he specialized in sequential narratives, and published several more albums.
-Among others, he came with a satire on the Brazilian emperor's trip to Europe, called 'Apontamentos de Raphael Bordallo Pinhoro sobre à Picaresca Viagem do Imperdor Brasil pela Europa' (1872).
+Among others, he came with a satire on the Brazilian emperor's trip to Europe, called 'Apontamentos de Raphael Bordallo Pinhoro sobre à Picaresca Viagem do Imperador Brasil pela Europa' (1872).
 His last one, 'A Parodia', appeared in 1900.

 Another Pinheiro biography